JennysJam/blog/content/blog/copygc/index.md

 ## Pros and Cons of a copy-collector

+So, now we have a copying collector.
+What did we gain, and what will we tearfully grieve?

 ### Pro: Removed object list overhead.

 Directly, we've removed the overhead of an additional pointer that the VM only uses during garbage collection, which does save us 8 bytes per object, and that sort of cost per-item can turn out to be quite large.